ElleWhiteDev/warbler/README.md

 - Frontend: HTML, CSS, Bootstrap

 ## 🚀 Getting Started
-To get Warbler up and running, you'll need Python, pip, PostgreSQL, and a virtual environment (like venv or conda).
+To get Warbler up and running, you'll need Python, pip, PostgreSQL, and a virtual environment (like venv or conda), and a Google Locations API key.
 Follow these steps:

 1. Clone the repo: git clone https://github.com/yourusername/warbler.git
 2. Change to the app directory: cd warbler
 3. Create and activate a virtual environment
 4. Install requirements: pip install -r requirements.txt
+5. Create a .env file in the root of the project.
+This will be used to store your Google Locations API key: touch .env
+6. Open the .env file and add your Google Locations API key as GOOGLE_API_KEY: echo "GOOGLE_API_KEY=your_api_key_here" >> .env
+Make sure to replace your_api_key_here with your actual API key.
-5. Create a database: createdb warbler
+7. Create a database: createdb warbler
-6. Run the app: flask run
+8. Run the app: flask run
-7. Now, navigate to localhost:5000 in your browser to see Warbler in action!
+9. Now, navigate to localhost:5000 in your browser to see Warbler in action!

+Remember that the .env file should be included in your .gitignore file to ensure that it's not tracked by Git.
+This way, each user can have their own .env file locally, but it won't be included in the repository when you push changes to GitHub.